 Most people prefer typing notes because it is faster and you can easily keep up with your professor.
 Many note-taking apps have audio recording for those of us that struggle to keep up.
-You can still handwrite your notes while recording the lecture then refer back to the recording if you missed anything.
+You can still handwrite your notes while recording the lecture and then refer back to the recording if you miss anything.

 With digital notes, you can link pages and sections of your notes, something you can’t do with paper ones.
 These links connect ideas in your notes, saving you the time you’d otherwise waste flipping through papers.
 When reading about Cells, for example, you can jump to the detailed notes on Cells in one tap.
 ZoomNotes is the best app for creating hyperlinks in your notes.
-GoodNotes is a good alternative as it lets you create contents pages.
+GoodNotes is a good alternative as it lets you create contents page.

 If you struggle with staying organised, chances are your digital notes will also be disorganised.
 However, unlike paper notes, digital ones are easier to find.
 Whether you handwrite, scan or type them most note-taking apps can search through your notes.
 Paper notes that would take you hours to find will only take you a few seconds on your iPad.
 You can search through the contents of your notes by simply typing a few words.

 Everyone on your team can work on your project when it’s convenient for them by collaborating on digital notes.
 As a team, you can each contribute information to a document that everyone can see.
 During this COVID-19 pandemic working remotely has become a norm.
-Instead of scanning, sending and receiving notes from everyone on your team, why not work one document together?
+Instead of scanning, sending and receiving notes from everyone on your team, why not work on one document together?

 Several apps let you do that, but most limit your team to using one device and this might not be convenient for everyone.
-OneNote, however, will allow everyone to contribute to notes from any device of their choice.
+OneNote, however, will allow everyone to contribute notes from any device of their choice.